Merced3/Flag-Zone-Bot/README.md

 ## Overview

-**Flag Zone Bot** is my personal algorithmic trading project, built and tested for the SPY ETF for over two years.
+**Flag Zone Bot** is my personal algorithmic trading system for SPY that detects dynamic supply/demand zones and adaptive bull/bear flags across multiple timeframes, executes option orders automatically, and ships real‑time visuals via a Plotly Dash web app.
+Not financial advice; for educational/personal use only.

+## What this bot does

+- **Streams live trades**, builds candles (2M/5M/15M …), and maintains the latest price in shared state.
+- **Calculates EMAs** per timeframe and overlays them on live charts.
+- **Finds zones & levels** from 15‑minute history and renders them as bands/lines.
+- **Detects adaptive flags** using slopes (not fixed lines).
+(See project overview.)
+- **Executes orders and logs to Discord** (order modules not covered here in depth).
+Overview in README.
+- **Publishes a web dashboard** with:
+  - Zones Chart (15M history)
+  - Live 15M, 5M, 2M charts (candles + EMAs)
+  - Real‑time updates pushed via a FastAPI WebSocket broadcaster.

 This system analyzes the market using:

 - Dynamic supply & demand **zones**
 - Adaptive **bull & bear flags** detection via slope algebra, not static lines
-- Multiple **timeframes** (15-minute and 2-minute) for a multi-perspective market view
+- Multiple **timeframes** for a multi-perspective market view
 - Real-time **option order execution** with automatic scaling in/out
 - **Discord notifications** for each trading step